In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Level of natural light in poultry barns #

 Can we have some guidance on how to evaluate the level of natural light in poultry barns?
-6.13.12 requires the ability to read a newspaper but this reference is subjective and variable depending on the person’s eyesight and the level of light outside.
+Clause 6.13.12 requires the ability to read a newspaper but this reference is subjective and variable depending on the person’s eyesight and the level of light outside.
 (316)

-The enforceable norm for windows in poultry barns is stated in 6.13.12: “The total window area shall be no less than 1% of the total ground-floor area…” If this condition is met, there is no need to evaluate light levels.
-However, if a poultry barn does not meet that minimum, 6.13.12 also offers alternative means of demonstrating effective natural lighting: “unless it can be demonstrated that natural light levels are sufficient to read a document such as a newspaper anywhere in the barn.”
+The enforceable norm for windows in poultry barns is stated in Clause 6.13.12: “The total window area shall be no less than 1% of the total ground-floor area…” If this condition is met, there is no need to evaluate light levels.
+However, if a poultry barn does not meet that minimum, Clause 6.13.12 also offers alternative means of demonstrating effective natural lighting: “unless it can be demonstrated that natural light levels are sufficient to read a document such as a newspaper anywhere in the barn.”
 In other words, a newspaper that can be read outdoors using natural light must also be legible inside the barn.

 Test for detecting ammonia levels #